- Get to know New Zealand's largest city (Auckland) and capital (Wellington)

 It's time to make your way to Wellington!
 At the designated time, you'll transfer to the Rotorua airport for your short flight to New Zealand's capital.
 Called "the coolest little capital" in the world by Lonely Planet, Wellington is set on the edge of a stunning harbor and surrounded by rolling hills.
 In addition to the options listed below, Wellington also boasts a staggering array of cafés, bars, and restaurants, so you'll likely find that two days isn't enough time to experience all that this livable city has to offer.

 Suggested activities include:

 Ride the Cable Car: One of Wellington's most popular tourist attractions, the cable cars run from Lambton Quay in the commercial heart of the city all the way up to the suburb of Kelburn for beautiful walking trails and architecture.
 While here, you can visit the Botanic Gardens and have a picnic lunch (or dine at the café).

 - Te Papa National Museum: New Zealand's bold and innovative national museum offers interactive and visitor-focused museum experiences.
 Entry is free, though charges apply to some short-term exhibitions and activities.
 You can learn about New Zealand's geology and natural environment.
-Also gain insight into the native indigenous people, the Māori, who are celebrated in Te Papa's permanent exhibitions and communal center.
+Also, gain insight into the native First Nations people, the Māori, who are celebrated in Te Papa's permanent exhibitions and communal center.

 Day 6: Explore Wellington with a Local